 The best proactive measure you can take is to schedule regular visits from certified arborists.
 While most people believe they will notice if a tree is in trouble, they are surprised by the answer to, “How long will a dead tree stand?”

 Few people also realize the imminent danger that compromised trees pose during extreme weather.
 Now that you know how easily trees fall down, it’s time to take action.
-Call Island Tree Service at 239-463-5121 to schedule a tree risk assessment today!
+If you’re looking for a professional who removes fallen trees in Fort Myers, call Island Tree Service at 239-463-5121 to schedule a tree risk assessment today!